samuelkuwoye/Project-Documentation/README.md

 ### Tools Used
 - Ms Excel for data cleaning
 - SQL server for data query and analysis
-- PowerBi for building reports
+- PowerBi for building report

+### Data Cleaning
+- Remove Duplicate Records
+Identify and eliminate duplicate rows that might skew analysis.

+- Handle Missing Values
+Remove rows/columns with too many missing values.

+Impute missing values using strategies like mean, median, mode, or predictive models.